• Skip to primary navigation

 overhead view of all the ingredients for your gluten-free chicken pot pie recipe

-You could also use leftover Thanksgiving turkey instead of rotisserie chicken.
+You could also use leftover Thanksgiving turkey instead of rotisserie chicken to make a turkey pot pie.
 After your Thanksgiving feast, simply shred the leftover turkey, including the turkey left on the bone of the carcass, and save it for the next day.
 You’ll just add it to your pot pie filling when you’re ready to make it.

-The filling can include any vegetables you love.
-For the fall, I love to use cubed butternut squash, which I buy cubed already so I don’t have to do the difficult task of cubing it.
+In addition to juicy rotisserie chicken, your filling can include any vegetables you love.
+For the fall, I use cubed butternut squash, which I buy cubed already so I don’t have to do the difficult task of cubing it.
 You could easily swap for cubed sweet potatoes (just cut them small so they cook up quicker) or carrots (frozen carrots work too!).

 vegetables added to chicken pot pie